 Without the specialist shoes (or sliding plates)

-And it was the lack of a full blown sliding stop that always marked George down in competition against specialist reiners.
+And it was the lack of a full blown sliding stop that always marked George down in competition against a specialist reining horse.
 But, for me, that was an acceptable compromise in having a versatile horse.
-When reining is only one of 18 or 20 different classes in a weekend, I’ll happily take our chances in the knowledge that we’ll make it up against the specialist reining horse in another class.
+When reining horse is only one of 18 or 20 different classes in a weekend, I’ll happily take our chances in the knowledge that we’ll make it up against the specialist reining horse in another class.

 But you can’t go riding and hope that you’ll be there to pick up the points when another rider fails.
 That’s a recipe for mediocrity and we continue to strive for improvement in all areas.
 That’s what it’s about.